Rhinelander–Oneida County Airport: Facilities and aircraft

 an Aircraft Rescue and Firefighting (ARFF) 'Index A' trained team and related equipment.

 Airlines and destinations

 Passenger

 The airport is part of the federal government Essential Air Service program.
 In 2012, Delta Connection carrier SkyWest Airlines bid for and then won the EAS contract on January 3, 2013.
-The airline currently receives $2,560,031 in federal subsidies per year operating 50-seat Bombardier CRJ200 jet aircraft through to January 31, 2024.
-On occasion, Delta uses the larger CRJ900 jet on the Minneapolis route.
-This was especially evident during the COVID-19 pandemic, in which Delta only flew two flights instead of three with these larger aircraft.
+The airline currently receives $2,560,031 in federal subsidies per year operating 50-seat Bombardier CRJ550 jet aircraft through to January 31, 2026.
+Seasonally, Delta uses the larger CRJ900 jets on the Minneapolis route.
+This was especially evident during the COVID-19 pandemic, in which Delta Connection flew fewer flights but instead used their larger 76-seat aircraft.

 Past air service includes Midwest Airlines, Frontier Airlines and Great Lakes Airlines.
 Northwest Airlines served the Minneapolis route and also had service to Detroit prior to the merger with Delta.